 We have a set of guidelines for participating in public conversations through annotations.
 By Public, we mean annotations that are published to the Hypothesis Public channel.

 - Be civil.
 When there’s disagreement, be respectful.

-- Make sure your annotations are constructive, informative and well-intentioned.
+- Make sure your annotations are relevant, constructive, informative and well-intentioned.